DukeDynda/hello-world/README.md

 # hello-world
 hello world: introduction to github
-My name is Duke and I comment for others.
+My name is Duke and I comment, for others.